YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 ## Endpoint map: where should the curb begin?
+Lastly, we need a point from which we can begin constructing the polyline.
+The authors propose to use a heatmap that encodes the probability of each pixel of being an endpoint.
+In other words, each pixel of the endpoints heatmap stores a value between 0 and 1, which tells the probability of the pixel of being an endpoint; if the point can function as an endpoint, it will have a value close to 1; if not, it will have a value close to 0.

+Also note that the endpoint heatmap has a dimesionality of

+$$
+E \in \mathbb{R}^{1 \times H \times W}
+$$

 ### Why use detection map and direction map, if we can use heatmap for all?
+At this point, a question might arise in reader's mind.
+If we can generate a heatmap that encodes the probabiliry of each point belonging to the curb, shouldn't that to the work?
+We might just have to connect the points where the probability is higher than the threshold.